 With this minimally invasive surgery, endoscopic carpal tunnel release can offer both immediate and long-term advantages for patients.
 Potential benefits include:

-• Improved sensation and function in the hands and wrists
+- Improved function in the hands and wrists

 Is Endoscopic Carpal Tunnel Surgery Right for You?

-At Center for Sports Medicine & Orthopaedics, our skilled hand specialists will perform a comprehensive evaluation of your symptoms, lifestyle, and overall health to determine if endoscopic carpal tunnel release is the right choice for you.
-Ideal candidates are often those with persistent symptoms that have not improved with non-surgical treatments including wrist braces, over-the-counter medications, or occupational hand therapy.
+At Center for Sports Medicine & Orthopaedics, our skilled joint specialists will perform a comprehensive evaluation of your symptoms, lifestyle, and overall health to determine if endoscopic carpal tunnel repair is the right choice for you.
+Ideal candidates are often those with persistent symptoms that have not improved with conservative treatments, including splints, over-the-counter medications, or physical therapy.

-This minimally invasive approach is especially beneficial for patients who rely on their hands for daily tasks such as work, manual labor, hobbies, or caregiving.
-Because recovery is often fast and minimally painful, endoscopic carpal tunnel release allows patients to return to their routines quickly.
+This minimally invasive approach is especially beneficial for patients who rely on their hands for work, manual labor, hobbies, or caregiving.
+Because recovery is often faster and less painful, endoscopic repair allows patients to return to their routines more quickly.

 When to Consider Endoscopic Carpal Tunnel Release

-If you have persistent pain, numbness, and tingling that isn’t improving and continuing to interfere with your daily tasks or sleep, it may be time to consider endoscopic carpal tunnel release.
+If you have long-lasting pain, numbness, and tingling that isn’t improving, it may be time to consider endoscopic carpal tunnel repair, especially if these symptoms interfere with your daily tasks or don’t improve with non-operative treatments.
 Early intervention can prevent permanent nerve damage and help restore hand function and strength in a timely manner.

 While choosing to undergo endoscopic carpal tunnel release is an important decision, you don’t have to navigate it alone.
-At Center for Sports Medicine & Orthopaedics, our hand, wrist and elbow experts take the time to review your symptoms, medical history, and diagnostic results to determine whether this minimally invasive approach is the right fit for your needs.
+At Center for Sports Medicine & Orthopaedics, our joint specialists take the time to review your symptoms, medical history, and diagnostic results to determine whether this minimally invasive approach is the right fit for your needs.

 A Faster Carpal Tunnel Recovery

 You don’t have to live with pain and numbness in your hands and wrists.
-Contact Center for Sports Medicine & Orthopaedics today to schedule an appointment with one of our fellowship trained specialists.
+Contact Center for Sports Medicine & Orthopaedics today to schedule an appointment with one of our skilled joint specialists.
 We’ll work hand-in-hand with you to develop a treatment plan that restores function, relieves discomfort, and helps you get back to the activities you enjoy.